 - You can see a divergence between price and momentum marked by the purple arrow.

 - Such divergence at the top is indicating either the trend is about to get reversed or it is losing its strength.

-ABC Reversal Trading Strategy is based on Charles Dow principle, we have discussed the importance of volume in identifying a genuine price reversal, it is always better to use a double confirmation to filter out a false or weak trend.
-If you could spot price breaking a trend line after a huge trend and with heavy volume, then you better keep such share in a watch list and see if they are forming an A-B-C reversal pattern.
-Such a setup will give you a higher risk to reward ratio to trade.
+ABC Reversal Trading Strategy is based on the Charles Dow principle, we have discussed the importance of volume in identifying a genuine price reversal, it is always better to use a double confirmation to filter out a false or weak trend.
+If you could spot price-breaking a trend line after a huge trend and with heavy volume, then you better keep such share in a watch list and see if they are forming an A-B-C reversal pattern.
+Such a setup will give you a higher risk-to-reward ratio to trade.

 Contain & Image ©️ Copyright By, Trading Fuel || Research Lab